wavefrontHQ/docs/pages/doc/ui_sharing.md

 1. Open the chart that you want to embed in the chart editor.
     1. Navigate to the dashboard in which your chart is included, click the ellipsis icon, and select **Edit**.
-    2. Click the ellipsis icon of the chart you want to embed, and select **Edit**.
+    2. Click the ellipsis icon of the chart that you want to embed, and select **Edit**.
 2. Click the embed icon (`<\>`).

     ![embed_chart_icon](images/embed_chart_icon.png)